ultirian/RAAILS/README.md

 # RAAILS
-RAAILS - University dissertation deliverable that automates and assists in the reconisance and enumeration parts of a penetration test.
+RAAILS - University dissertation deliverable that automates and assists in a penetration test's reconnaissance and enumeration parts.